 Legacy mSATA SSD

 You may have also heard of mSATA SSDs.
-These have now been phased out are obsolete but a few years back they were used in portable devices.
+These have now been phased out and are obsolete, but a few years back, they were used in portable devices.

-These SSDs had a distinct connector and a port.
+These SSDs had a special connector and a port.

 Enterprise and Workstation Grade U.2 SSDs

-These are the fastest type of storage you can find, but they are supremely expensive.
+These are the fastest type of storage you can find, but they are costly.

 Also Read: Does SSD Improve Gaming Performance?

-In the article above I talked comprehensively about what does SSD look like.
-But let me tell you here that it is very important to identify what kind of SSD you have.
+In the article above, I talked comprehensively about what SSD look like.
+But let me tell you here that it is essential to identify what kind of SSD you have.

-Take for instance the fact that an NVMe M.2 SSD is countless times faster than a SATA SSD.
-While a PCIe 3.0 has a transfer speeds of about 3500 MB/s, a SATA SSD (both M.2 and 2.5″) can achieve speeds of only 550 MB/s.
+For instance, an NVMe M.2 SSD is countless times faster than a SATA SSD.
+While a PCIe 3.0 has a transfer speed of about 3500 MB/s, a SATA SSD (both M.2 and 2.5″) can achieve speeds of only 550 MB/s.

-I have equipped you with enough knowledge to identify what SSD you have by looking at physically and through its size, form factor, key etc.
+I have equipped you with enough knowledge to identify what SSD you have by looking physically and through its size, form factor, key, etc.